 The moors above Lofthouse are given over to grouse shooting.
 It is estimated that 4% of England is devoted to grouse shooting, and it's certainly a much larger proportion of the Yorkshire Dales and the Nidderdale AONB.

-However, there are concerns about the impacts of grouse moors' practices.
+However, there are acute concerns about the impacts of grouse moors' practices.

 They burn heather in rotation, to provide areas of young shoots for grouse to eat, but the burning damages invertebrate and amphibian populations, reduces Sphagnum moss, and dries out peat, resulting in the release of carbon into the atmosphere.
 Although many grouse moors have signed up to an agreement to cease rotational burning, it is voluntary so unenforceable, and doesn't include all types of burning.

-Medicated grit fed to the grouse can have a negative effect on invertebrates.
+Medicated grit fed to the grouse has a negative effect on invertebrates.

 In order to achieve the highest possible density of grouse, gamekeepers kill predators like foxes, stoats, weasels, and crows, by shooting them or setting metal spring traps.
 It is often described as 'routine predator control', but killing so much wildlife won't seem routine to most people.
 The absence of predators provides incidental benefits to ground-nesting birds such as lapwing and curlew.
 Nevertheless, genuinely thriving ecosystems require predators.